joshwaterfall/xomx/xaio/tutorials/kidney_classif.md

 ![alt text](imgs/tuto1_30features.png
 "Log-normalized values accross all samples for the 30 selected features")

-The recursive feature elimination procedure results in features whose combined values allow to distinguish the 3 categories of cancers.
+The recursive feature elimination procedure returned 30 features whose combined values allow us to distinguish the 3 categories of cancers.
 A strong contrast can also be observed for some individual features.
 For example, in the figure above, the features ENSG00000185633.9 (for KIRC), ENSG00000168269.8 (for KICH) and ENSG00000163435.14 (for KIRP) stand out.